 There’s excellent snorkeling immediately off the beach, fair beginner diving nearby and swimming with Manta rays everywhere! (in season)

 Mantaray is not the cheapest island in the Yasawas but food is varied, interesting and costs extra, they have their own desalination plant on the island meaning the water supply works well unlike other budget operations, the atmosphere is lively but relaxing, the reef here boasts the best snorkeling in the budget Yasawas and views are spectacular.
-Wifi is available but expensive so buy a digicel sim from the airport when you land.
-They work fine in most of the Yasawas.
+Wifi is available but expensive so buy a Sim cardfrom the airport when you land.
+They work fine on most of the Fiji beaches islands.

 Coralview Resort Island